Healthy Homes Assessment Upper Hutt

 Rental Property Home Assessments Upper Hutt

-Areas of rental properties that are impacted by Healthy Homes Standard.
-Healthy Homes Standards in Upper Hutt include each:
+Property rental areas that are affected through Health Homes Standards.
+Healthy Homes Standard in Upper Hutt include each:

 • Dining Room